MikeDigitize/JSFundamentals/README.md

 ## The Call Stack

-The stack is generated at runtime, after the compilation stage.
+The stack is generated at runtime.

 ## Closures
 Understanding closures is something that can only really be done when aware of how lexical and dynamic scoping in JavaScript work.
 Take the following example: